jari-oamk/refresh-token/README.md

 # Initial project for refresh token walkthrough

-This repository contains simple NodeJS/Express and React application which cam be used as basis for refreshtoken walkthrough.
+This repository contains simple NodeJS/Express and React application which can be used as basis for refreshtoken walkthrough. main branch: starting point for access token walkthrough recycleDone branch: ending point for access token walkthrough
+refreshDone: ending point for access token walkthrough

 ## Installation instructions